librepath/sjxx/docs/0-1读书会/01英文版/01人生五大问题/text-5big.md

 In the infinite universe, the earth rotates constantly at every moment.
 As the saying goes, even if a person sits still on the earth, he moves about 40,000 km a day.
 As inhabitants of the earth, have we ever thought about where we were from before birth and where we will go after death?
 Can we live with our mind at ease without finding the answer?
 Of course, many people haven’t thought about this question.
-Oth- ers might be too busy to think it over or have decided to side- step this unsolved riddle by various means.
+Others might be too busy to think it over or have decided to sidestep this unsolved riddle by various means.
 However, whether we think about it or not, it is a reality everyone eventually needs to face.
 Our life seems so short against the backdrop of a long history and our life seems so insignificant in the vast universe.
 If we look at the phenomenon of life from the angle of materialism, it’s hard for us to find its ultimate meaning — no matter how splendid our life is, or how much effort we have made, all will fall into ruin in the end and turn into dust.
 However, we don’t have to be pessimistic.
 The Dharma teaches us that beyond its limited aspect, life has infinite dimensions.
 Life is small yet infinite, short yet eternal, fragile yet strong.
-If we could per- ceive thoroughly the nature of our mind, we would know that every finite moment implies infinity.
+If we could perceive thoroughly the nature of our mind, we would know that every finite moment implies infinity.
 Only by realizing this, can we find the ultimate meaning of life.
 When discussing the matter of birth and death of sentient beings, we must touch the topic of samsara (the cycle of rebirth).
 In ordinary people’s eyes, life begins at the moment of birth.
 Yet, from the view of samsara, our current life is only an episode of a long span of lives, and represents only a relative starting point.
 Before this current life, there was an infinite past; after it, there is an endless future.
-Certainly, it is generally not easy for modern people to accept this view- point, but if we observe life phenomena thoroughly, we will discover that some phenomena that are hard to explain scien- tifically will be suddenly enlightening from the perspective of samsara.
+Certainly, it is generally not easy for modern people to accept this view- point, but if we observe life phenomena thoroughly, we will discover that some phenomena that are hard to explain scientifically will be suddenly enlightening from the perspective of samsara.
 For example, do we believe in a predestined relationship be- tween one person and another?
 During the span of our life, we meet lots of people.
 We feel familiar with some of them and seem to have affinities at first glance.
 For others, we still feel like strangers even though we meet every day.